A lockdown Portrait project

 Watford Museum, Watford Borough Council and JamPondPhotography created a project to capture some of the faces of the lockdown.

-The idea: To photograph residents of Watford staying safe and getting through COVID-19 and to create a visual record that will become part of the town’s history.
+The idea: To photograph residents of Watford staying safe and getting through COVID-19, creating a visual record that will become part of the town’s history.

 How were photos taken?